Meettya/async-resolve/README.md

 # async-resolve

-This module a faster async and configurable `requre.resolve()` implementation.
+This module a fastest async and configurable `requre.resolve()` implementation.

 ## Installation